CTCA Members are Canada-based professionals in the field of theatre criticism and arts journalism. Below are biographies of our current membership:

 Halifax born, Ottawa raised, and now firmly Toronto located, Steve Fisher has been covering the arts and entertainment scenes in T.O. for over a decade; first as an independent blogger, with a mailing list of over 1,000 subscribers, and since 2010, for nearly a dozen different publications, including Torontoist, Post City, The A.V.
 Club and CBC Music.
 An alumnus of Ryerson University’s Theatre Acting program, his background as a former actor, improviser, and operetta singer fostered deep connections to Toronto’s performing arts scenes, and in his coverage of the city’s performing arts, he has consistently identified rising stars before their breakouts, including 2015 Emmy nominee Tatiana Maslany, Comedy Central’s Nathan Fielder, and music acts like The Rural Alberta Advantage and The Elwins.
 When he’s not writing, or seeing shows 5-6 nights a week, Steve is a member of HMCS York, Toronto’s naval reserve unit, where he’s been commended and decorated.

-Karen Fricker is theatre critic at the Toronto Star, where she shares the position with Carly Maga.
+Karen Fricker is theatre critic at the Toronto Star.
 She is an assistant professor in the Department of Dramatic Arts at Brock University, and an adjunct professor in the Department of Theatre at the University of Ottawa.
 From 2007-2012 she was a lecturer in Drama and Theatre at Royal Holloway, University of London, and holds a PhD in Drama and Theatre from Trinity College Dublin.

 Karen started her arts writing and editing career in the 1990s as New York theatre correspondent for the Financial Times and an editor at Stagebill.
 From 1995-97 she was director of publications at the New York Shakespeare Festival/Joseph Papp Public Theater.
 She co-founded and served as editor-in-chief of Irish Theatre Magazine (1998-2005); was Ireland theatre critic for The Guardian (2003-2007); and reviewed for Variety from Dublin (1997-2007) and London (2007-2012).
 She has also written and broadcast about theatre and performance for The Irish Times, The Los Angeles Times, The New York Times, the BBC, RTÉ, and the CBC.
 The work of her Brock theatre criticism students is published on DARTcritics.com, which she edits.

 Karen’s academic research interests include contemporary theatre and globalization; contemporary Québec theatre and circus; Irish theatre; and theatre criticism.
-She is completing a monograph entitled Making Theatre Global: Robert Lepage’s Original Stage Productions for Manchester University Press, and co-edited Performing the New Europe: Identities, Feelings, and Politics in the Eurovision Song Contest (with Milija Gluhovic; Palgrave, 2013).
+She is the author of Robert Lepage’s Original Stage Productions: Making Theatre Global (Manchester University Press, 2020) and co-edited Performing the New Europe: Identities, Feelings, and Politics in the Eurovision Song Contest (with Milija Gluhovic; Palgrave, 2013).

 STEPHEN HUNT (CTCA Board Member)